pfrenssen/coder/README.md

 ```

 Then you can invoke phpcs without any options and it will read phpcs.xml.dist
 from the current directory.
-This can also be useful for Continues Integration
+This can also be useful for Continuous Integration
 setups.